vishrutkohli/mailman3/src/mailman/rest/docs/membership.rst

 specific address, or more generally by their preferred address.
 A subscribed user is called a member.

-Elly wants to subscribes to the `ant` mailing list.
+The list owner wants to subscribe Elly to the `ant` mailing list.
 Since Elly's email address is not yet known to Mailman, a user is created for her.
 By default, get gets a regular delivery.

     >>> dump_json('http://localhost:9001/3.0/members', {
     ...           'list_id': 'ant.example.com',
     ...           'subscriber': 'eperson@example.com',
     ...           'display_name': 'Elly Person',
+    ...           'pre_verified': True,
+    ...           'pre_confirmed': True,
+    ...           'pre_approved': True,
     ...           })
     content-length: 0
     date: ...